-COMMUNICATION/ PARENT INVOLVEMENT
+V. COMMUNICATION/ PARENT INVOLVEMENT

-ASSIGNMENT BOOKS
+ASSIGNMENT BOOKS/WORK FOLDERS

-For students in grades 3 and 4, we ask that you utilize the assignment notebook in order for the teacher to promote good habits.
+In many grades teachers use an assignment notebook.
 This is an excellent way to communicate with your child's teacher and a good way to check if schoolwork is getting completed in a timely fashion.
-These assignment books will be given to students during the first week of school.